 Donald Grant, Oklahoma

-Donald Anthony Grant is given an execution date of Thursday, January 27, 2022, at 10 am local time.
-The execution will take place at the Oklahoma State Penitentiary in McAlester, Oklahoma.
-Forty-six-year-old Donald is convicted of murdering Brenda McElyea and Suzette Smith on July 18, 2001, in Del City, Oklahoma.
-For the last 15 years, Donald has been on death row in Oklahoma.
+Oklahoma executed Donald Anthony Grant on Thursday, January 27, 2022.
+Donald was pronounced dead at 10:16 am local time, inside the execution chamber at the Oklahoma State Penitentiary in McAlester, Oklahoma.
+He was 46 years of age.
+Donald was executed for murdering 30-year-old Brenda McElyea and 42-year-old Suzette Smith on July 18, 2001, in Del City, Oklahoma.
+Donald spent the last 15 years of his life on death row in Oklahoma.

 While pregnant with him, Donald’s mother often consumed alcohol.
 Donald grew up in a poor, violent, and drug-infested neighborhood.
 Donald’s mother was addicted to crack cocaine, and his father was an alcoholic.
 His parents were often unable to take care of him, leaving him a ward of the state.